A friend once asked me, “So Humairah, what’s your hijab story?”

 “Well, I was 5 when I first started wearing it.
 It all started when I saw my cousin wearing a white tudung which matches her baju kurung.
 It was during Eid at my late grandfather’s house.
 I immediately tugged my mom’s hand and told her that I wanted to wear the tudung too.”

 And that’s it really.
 Nothing interesting.
 It wasn’t exactly a deliberate, contemplative, momentous point in my life when it happened.
 I was simply an innocent 5-year-old who wanted to wear that piece of cloth over my head because I thought it looked so pretty on my cousin, and I wanted to look just as pretty.
 Nobody forced it on me.
 I was still really young so I wasn’t obliged to, and I wasn’t even aware that it’s a command by God to wear the hijab.
-I can’t remember what my mom’s reaction was, but I kind of sensed she was happy since there wouldn’t be any need for coaxing later on her part.
+I can’t remember what my mom’s reaction was, but I kind of sensed she was happy.
 She gladly bought me several instant, ‘Madrasah’ hijabs in different colours, teehee.
 And I was proud of my collection.

 But that was only the beginning of my struggle.

 As a kid who’s used to wearing the hijab, growing up in a secular school environment was pretty challenging.
 It was a constant battle between standing up for what you know is right and peer pressure.
 I felt like I was alone.
 Strange.
 Odd.
 Outnumbered.